reformcollective/reform-next-starter/README.md

 1. Set up a Netlify build and link to sanity if available/part of project
 1. Add .env variables to Netlify, Notion, and Github
 1. Delete _summary_ commit checks from netlify notifications. do not delete the _state_ commit checks.
+1. If this project will be using a CMS, set up a new project in Sanity and enable studio access for `https://localhost:3000/studio`

 <!-- Repository Cover -->
 <img src="https://picsum.photos/1600/900" alt="Project Name Website Repository" width="100%" style="border-radius: 50px">